 In this paper, we have studied the problem of CQ answering over acyclic existential rules.
-We have proposed two novel acyclicity conditions that are sufficient to ensure chase termination and which generalise all existing acyclicity conditions that we know of.
+We have proposed two novel acyclicity conditions that are sufficient to ensure chase termination and that generalise many of the existing acyclicity conditions known thus far.

 We have then studied the problem of CQ answering over acyclic DL ontologies.
 Acyclicity provides several compelling benefits for DL query answering.
-First, the CQ answering problem over Horn ontologies becomes computationally easier; second, under acyclicity conditions it is possible to extend Horn ontologies with arbitrary SWRL rules without affecting neither decidability nor worst-case complexity; finally, acyclicity enables principled extensions of ontology materialisation-based reasoners; furthermore, since many existing ontologies turn out to be acyclic, our results open the door for practical CQ answering beyond the OWL 2 RL profile.
+First, the CQ answering problem over Horn ontologies is computationally easier than for general ontologies.
+Second, under acyclicity conditions it is possible to extend Horn ontologies with arbitrary SWRL rules while preserving both the decidability and the worst-case complexity of the formalism.
+Third, acyclicity enables principled extensions of ontology materialisation-based reasoners.
+Fourth, ontologies used in practice are often acyclic, so our results open the door to practical CQ answering beyond the OWL 2 RL profile.